Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/02-custom-css/README.md

 # Custom CSS

-Let's start working with styles.

-In this demo we create a custom CSS file which contains a simple css class to set the background color to red.
+Let's work with styles.
+In this demo, we create a custom CSS file which contains a simple demo style for our app.

-We start from sample _01-basic_.
+📌 We start from sample `01-basic`.

 Summary steps:

-- Use a custom style it in our main page.
+- Use a custom style for our main page.

 # Steps to build it